Center for Teaching

 …make reference on my syllabus to policies about accommodations for students with disabilities?

-Vanderbilt’s Equal Opportunity, Affirmative Action, & Disability Services (EAD) department recommends you include the following information in your syllabus: “If you need course accommodations due to a disability, if you have emergency medical information to share with me, or if you need special arrangements in case the building must be evacuated, please make an appointment with me and/or the EAD (2-4705) as soon as possible.”
+Yes.
+Vanderbilt’s Title IX and Student Discrimination, Student Access Services, and Equal Employment Opportunity offices recommends you include the following information in your syllabus: “If you need course accommodations due to a disability, if you have emergency medical information to share with me, or if you need special arrangements in case the building must be evacuated, please make an appointment with me and/or the appropriate office as soon as possible.”

-Additionally, you may find the CFT’s guide on Teaching Students with Disabilities helpful.
+Additionally, you may find the CFT’s guides on Creating Accessible Learning Environments and Syllabus Design helpful.

 …include other information or policies on my syllabus?

-If you teach in a college or school with accreditation or licensure requirements, there may be information that has to be on your syllabus, and so you should consult the appropriate dean in your college or school to make sure your syllabus complies with such requirements.
+If you teach in a college or school with accreditation or licensure requirements, there may be additional information that has to be on your syllabus, so consult the appropriate dean in your college or school to make sure your syllabus complies with such requirements.

 …report incidents of students experiencing sexual harassment?

 Yes.
 Sexual harassment is any unwanted, unsolicited, or undesired attention of a sexual nature and is a violation of federal law.
-The Equal Opportunity, Affirmative Action, & Disability Services (EAD) department provides resources for victims of sexual harassment and is responsible for investigating claims of sexual harassment at Vanderbilt.
+The Title IX and Student Discrimination, Student Access Services, and Equal Employment Opportunity offices provide resources for victims of sexual harassment and is responsible for investigating claims of sexual harassment at Vanderbilt.

-If a student reports being sexually harassed to you, you have a responsibility to make sure the incident is reported to the EAD.
-You may opt to encourage the student to report the incident to the EAD, then follow up with the EAD to make sure the incident has been reported.
-Alternatively, you may report the incident to the EAD directly.
+If a student reports being sexually harassed to you, you have a responsibility to make sure the incident is reported to the Title IX office.
+You may opt to encourage the student to report the incident to the Title IX office, then follow up with the Title IX office to make sure the incident has been reported.
+Alternatively, you may report the incident to the Title IX office directly.

-The EAD respects the confidentiality of those who report incidents of sexual harassment.
-In fact, you may report such an incident to the EAD without naming the student involved if the student wishes to remain anonymous.
+The Title IX office respects the confidentiality of those who report incidents of sexual harassment.
+In fact, you may report such an incident to the Title IX office without naming the student involved if the student wishes to remain anonymous.

 …have a key to get into my classroom or the building it’s in?

-It depends, so your best bet is to check with your school or college registrar.
-If you’re teaching in a seminar room in a Commons residence hall, you should check with Kenny Moore, Assistant Director of the Commons Center
+It depends, so check with your school or college registrar.
+If you’re teaching in a seminar room in a Commons residence hall, check with Kenny Moore, Assistant Director of the Commons Center

 …let anyone know if I have to miss a class due to illness?